saboye/Extract-Transform-Load-Weather-Data/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project <a name="About_The_Project"></a>

-In this project, I am creating an ETL pipeline that extracts a database schema using a Postgre Relational database.
-The project tasks need to define the data warehouse Schema for a particular analytic using SQLite.
+In this project, I create an ETL pipeline that extracts data from flat files and transforms and loads it into an SQLite database.
+The project tasks need to define the data warehouse Schema for a particular analytic use.

 ### Installation <a name="Installation"></a>